wso2/docs-choreo-dev/en/docs/references/pricing.md

 - The scheduled task ([scheduler](#scheduler)) on Choreo runs once per day.
 - The scheduler makes **1 API call to the [Oil Price API](#oilPriceAPI)** to  retrieve the daily oil price.
 This is counted as **1 step**.
-- Upon receiving the daily oil price, the Scheduler then applies the formula to calculate the jet fuel price and calculates daily jet fuel price.
+- Upon receiving the daily oil price, the Scheduler then applies the formula to calculate the jet fuel price and calculates the daily jet fuel price.
 - The Scheduler on Choreo then makes **1 database call to the [Air Fare Database](#airFareDatabase)** to update the daily jet fuel price.
 This is counted as **1 step**.